Tax Bands Explained: What Tax Band Am I In?

 Scottish National Insurance rates are the same as those in Northern Ireland, England and Wales.

-If you either sell or give away an asset that is worth more than £6,000, then you may potentially need to pay Capital Gains Tax (CGT).
+If you sell or dispose of an asset that is worth more than £6,000, then you may need to pay Capital Gains Tax.
+To help you determine whether or not this applies to you, HMRC has a list of what they mean by an asset.

 You don't need to be an expert to complete your self assessment tax return.